What it’s like to fly from Seattle to Oakland in a semiprivate jet — and how you can too on JetSuiteX

 Love flying but hate the airport crowds and security lines?
 Enter JetSuiteX, which flies commercial semiprivate jets to select cities across the West Coast.
 On Monday, they began daily flights from Seattle to Oakland, Calif., starting at $99 one way.

-JetSuiteX kicked off their inaugural flight out of Seattle with a ribbon-cutting ceremony and a water cannon arch.
-Unfortunately, not every flight will have such fanfare, but that doesn’t mean you won’t feel like a Very-Important-Person.
+JetSuiteX kicked off its inaugural flight out of Seattle with a ribbon-cutting ceremony and a water cannon arch.
+Unfortunately, not every flight will have such fanfare, but that doesn’t mean you won’t feel like a Very Important Person.

 Getting there

 JetSuiteX flights depart out of King County International Airport-Boeing Field (BFI) in South Seattle.
-Unlike the Seattle-Tacoma Airport, there is no Link Light Rail station that drops off near the terminal, so your best bet is to get dropped off.
+Unlike at Seattle-Tacoma International Airport, there is no Link light-rail station near the terminal, so your best bet is to get dropped off.
 Ride-share prices vary depending on when and where you’re coming from; taking a shared Lyft from Capitol Hill around 8 a.m. cost me around $17 and took about 25 minutes.
-At the moment, BFI has no information on parking facilities, but according to its website, parking options may be available in the future.
-Because King County Airport is such a small facility, you should have no problem getting dropped off directly in front of the entrance.
+BFI has free parking available for travelers, although spots can fill up quickly, so the airport still recommends getting dropped off instead of driving.
+Because Boeing Field is such a small facility, you should have no problem getting dropped off directly in front of the entrance.

 Checking in

 JetSuiteX suggests arriving 20 minutes before the plane’s departure.
-Unlike a typical airport experience, you do not have to check in before the flight.
 When you arrive at the airport, you check in with the JetSuiteX front desk, show your ID and an attendant will hand you your boarding pass and check in any bags you have.
-JetSuiteX allows only one carry-on bag that can fit under the seat in front of you and allows you to check two other bags (with a combined weight of 50 pounds.) for free.
-Beyond that, extra bags will require an extra fee depending on the size and weight of your luggage.
+JetSuiteX allows one carry-on bag that can fit under the seat in front of you and allows you to check two other bags (with a combined weight of 50 pounds) for free.
+Baggage beyond that will require an extra fee depending on size and weight.

-There is no limit to the amounts of liquids you can bring on board, so no need to break out your travel sized toothpaste and empty your water bottles.
+There is no limit to the amount of liquids you can bring on board, so no need to break out your travel-sized toothpaste and empty your water bottles.
 Although if you choose to pack alcohol, you are not permitted to drink it on board.

 It’s almost shocking how fast the check-in process is.
 I kept asking crew members, “That’s it?
 Are you sure?
-You don’t need me to run through an x-ray?
+You don’t need me to run through an X-ray?
 Do you want to see my boarding pass again??”

 After the five minutes it takes to check in, you’ll wait in a small lounge that has free coffee and other airplane snacks like peanuts and pretzels.

-Note: Correction: The article has been updated with information about parking facilities at King County International Airport.